 Access Bellingham began accepting programs in September 2014, and

-Technical Specifications and Procedures related to repeat airing of
+Technical Specifications and Procedures related to creation and airing of programs.
+The

 schedule of upcoming programs will be available approximately one week